It’s a common question. One many of our customers regularly ask... Which garden furniture is best?

 Improvements in resin technology and production now mean pieces don’t really look like plastic anymore and you can choose from a variety of incredible colours and textures/finishes.
 It generally feels, well, more substantial.

-The advantages of plastic garden furniture is that it will not rust, is lightweight, and relatively inexpensive compared to the other materials above.
+The advantages of plastic garden furniture are that it will not rust, is lightweight, and is relatively inexpensive compared to the other materials above.
 It needs very little in the way of maintenance.

 Also, most plastics, unless otherwise specified, are easily bleached in the sun.
 They also tend to be unable to hold as much weight as other materials and will snap or warp when that weight limit is exceeded too.
-But biggest problem of all, that lack of weight means they’re easily blown over and scuffed.
+But the biggest problem of all, is that lack of weight means they’re easily blown over and scuffed/scratched.

 Wicker & Rattan Garden Furniture

-Sorry, I just felt it important to clarify as that often confuses.
+Sorry, I just felt it important to clarify as that often confuses us too.
 However, that said, when we’re talking wicker and rattan today, we are often talking synthetic.
 The plastic poly-rattan weaves have become very popular in the UK, offering the look at a fraction of the cost.